tagspaces/documentation/tutorials/s3-bucket-locations.md

 You can find out how what is *AWS CLI* and how to install it for your operating system from this [link](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-welcome.html).

-## Create cloud location in TagSpaces PRO
+## Step 5 - Create cloud location in TagSpaces PRO

 Start TagSpaces and click on the **Connect a location** button from the locations section.
 Then you should select the *AES S3 Object Store* radio button, as shown in the following screenshot.